 The two terms are often used interchangeably, and both cuts work splendidly, so don't worry too much about which is which.
 If you're unsure, ask your butcher to tell you exactly which cut you're getting.

-How to make crock pot pulled pork
+How to make slow cooker pulled pork

 Step 1: Make the wet rub and coat the pork shoulder

 First, combine all rub ingredients in a small bowl and mix together until a paste forms.
+Pat the pork dry with paper towels.
+Reserve some of the paste mixture and set aside.

 Then, using your hands (a cook's best tools), spread the paste mixture all over the pork, being sure to work into all of the nooks and crannies of the meat.

-Step 2: Marinate pork overnight
+Step 2: Marinate pork

 Wrap the pork tightly and let marinate in the fridge for a few hours, or preferably, overnight.
+Remove the pork from wrapping.

 Want to save this recipe?